+Acknowledgements.
 We thank M. Gunson and A. Eldering for stimulating discussions and support, and M. Gerstell for proofreading the manuscript.
 Part of the research in this study was performed at the Jet Propulsion Laboratory (JPL), California Institute of Technology (Caltech), under a contract with the National Aeronautics and Space Administration (NASA).
-Support from the Caltech KISS Megacity project, the NIST GHG and Climate Science Program and NASA's Carbon Cycle Science Program

-20 through the JPL is gratefully acknowledged.
-Z.-C. Zeng was supported by a postgraduate studentship for overseas academic exchange from the Chinese University of Hong Kong.
+Support from the Caltech KISS Megacity project, the NIST GHG and Climate Science Program and NASA's Carbon Cycle Science Program through the JPL is gratefully acknowledged.
+Zhao-Cheng Zeng was supported by a postgraduate studentship for overseas academic exchange from the Chinese University of Hong Kong.
 We thank Jochen Stutz and his staff for their effort in establishing and maintaining the AERONET Caltech site.
-The AERONET data for this paper can be downloaded online (http://aeronet.gsfc.nasa.gov); CLARS-FTS data are available from the authors upon request.
+We also thank the anonymous reviewers whose comments helped improve the paper significantly.